camila314/CacaoSDK/README.md

 # CacaoSDK
-CacaoSDK is an extension of the [CappuccinoSDK](https://github.com/AndreNIH/CappuccinoSDK) toolkit for Geometry Dash programming on MacOS.
+CacaoSDK is modding framework/toolkit for Geometry Dash.
 To start, run the `create` file and specify a location

 Cacao uses a modified version of [rd_route](https://github.com/rodionovd/rd_route) and also uses [Zydis](https://github.com/zyantific/zydis) for function hooking.
 ## Prerequisites